martin-ng/Stockify/README.md

 # Stockify

 Stockify is a mock stock portfolio management web application.
-Feel free to use the following login or create an account to test the app.
+Users can practice trading stocks with a platform that updates prices in real-time.
+Please visit the following link and login using the supplied account.
+Feel free to create your own account as well.

-Login: testuser123@email.com
+Login: testuser@email.com
 Password: Abc123!@

 [Heroku][stockify]